islet-project/assets/docs/getting_started/run.rst

 Running Firmware Update (FWU) Tests
 -----------------------------------

-As previously mentioned in section `Putting it all together`_, there are a couple of extra images involved when running the FWU tests.
+As previously mentioned in :ref:`build_putting_together`, there are a couple of extra images involved when running the FWU tests.
 They need to be loaded at the right addresses, which depend on the platform.